Chasing Convex Functions with Long-term Constraints

-This is reasonable for an application such as carbon-aware load shifting, since short deadlines (small $T$) or low throughput (small $\mbf{c}^i \ \forall i$) imply that even offline solutions suffer a lack of flexibility in reducing the overall cost. }}
+This is reasonable for our motivating applications, since short deadlines (small $T$) or low throughput (small $\mbf{c}^i \ \forall i$) imply that even offline solutions suffer a lack of flexibility in reducing the overall cost. }}

 For brevity, we henceforth use \CFL to refer to the variant of convex function chasing with a long-term constraint under the assumptions outlined here.
 While this setting is challenging theoretically and useful for real-world applications as outlined below, it is worth mentioning that our solution techniques in Sections~\ref{sec:comp} and \ref{sec:clip} do not heavily rely on the idiosyncrasies of, e.g., the $\ell_1$ norm.
 Furthermore, as is common in the literature, the results in the rest of this paper can extend to other metrics by leveraging finite-dimension norm equivalencies~\cite{Johnson:20}.